Information for Quartix Technologies plc investors

 Remuneration Committee Report

 The remit of the Remuneration Committee is to determine the framework, policy and level of remuneration, and to make recommendations to the Board on the remuneration of Executive Directors.
+In setting remuneration packages, the committee ensured that individual compensation levels, and total board compensation, were comparable with those of other AIM-listed companies.
 In addition, the committee oversees the creation and implementation of all-employee share plans.
-The Remuneration Committee during 2022 consisted of Paul Boughton, David Warwick and Richard Lilwall.
-The committee met twice.

 Nomination Committee Report